nilesh325/task-automation/README.md

 # task-automation
-provides some basic tasks automation
+purpose of this is to provide basic tasks automation